dhadka/ezcache/README.md

 ### `local`

 Stores caches on the local file system.
-Caches can only be shared between jobs on the same machine.
+Please note that caches can only be shared between jobs on the same machine.
-As a result, `local` should be avoided when sharing content between jobs within a workflow, since each job can be picked up by a different runner.  **Do not use with hosted runners.**
+Therefore, avoid using when multiple self-hosted runners are registered or on hosted runners.

 ```
 - uses: dhadka/ezcache@master